-- Ensure that all other recruiting sites and research hubs involved are promptly informed of SUSARs and any changes are made to the research protocol in light of ongoing risk/benefit analyses of safety data. - Reporting safety information to the CI, delegate, or independent clinical reviewer for the ongoing assessment of the risk/benefit according to the Trial Monitoring Plan. - Reporting safety information to the independent oversight committees identified for the trial (DMEC and/or TSC) according to the Trial Monitoring Plan. - Notifying investigators of SUSARs that occur within the trial. - The unblinding of a participant for the purpose of expedited SUSAR reporting. - Annually checking for, and notifying, PIs and Hub Lead Clinicians of updates to the reference safety information for the trial. - Preparing standard tables and other relevant information for the DSUR, in collaboration with the CI, and ensuring timely submission to the MHRA and REC.
+- Ensure that all other recruiting sites and research hubs involved are promptly informed of SUSARs and any changes are made to the research protocol in light of ongoing risk/benefit analyses of safety data. - Ensure that sites (GP practices) are notified of SAEs, SARs, and SUSARs that occur in participants from their site. - Reporting safety information to the CI, delegate, or independent clinical reviewer for the ongoing assessment of the risk/benefit according to the Trial Monitoring Plan. - Reporting safety information to the independent oversight committees identified for the trial (DMEC and/or TSC) according to the Trial Monitoring Plan. - Notifying investigators of SUSARs that occur within the trial. - The unblinding of a participant for the purpose of expedited SUSAR reporting. - Annually checking for, and notifying, PIs and Hub Lead Clinicians of updates to the reference safety information for the trial. - Preparing standard tables and other relevant information for the DSUR, in collaboration with the CI, and ensuring timely submission to the MHRA and REC.